← Back to blog

 Results at a Glance

-10 models evaluated across 41 problems on H100 and B200 GPUs.
+10 models evaluated across RTX 3090, H100, and B200 GPUs on problems spanning 4 difficulty levels.
 Three metrics matter: Does the code compile?
 Is it numerically correct?
 Does it beat the PyTorch baseline?

 Overall benchmark results showing compiled, correct, and beats baseline percentages for each model